raganwald-deprecated/faux/doc/more_about_views.md

 More About Views
 ===

+The naiïve way to write a controller method in Faux looks like this:

+    VestamentsView = Backbone.View.extend({ ... });

+    magic_controller
+      .display('vestaments', {
+        route: '/vestaments/:colour',
+        clazz: VestamentsView
+      });

-We know it's a question of taste, but if you like convention over configuration, you can also write:
+If you like convention over configuration, you can also write:

     VestamentsView = Backbone.View.extend({ ... });